Bitcoin Margin Trading – A Beginner’s Guide

 Margin trading, also known as leveraged trading, is a form of trading that uses borrowed funds in order to trade larger amounts of a specific asset.
 For example, if you have 1 Bitcoin on Binance, you can borrow up to 2 Bitcoins more and trade as if you had 3 Bitcoins.

-While margin trading increases your profits when successful, it also accelerates your loses when unsuccessful.
+While margin trading increases your profits when successful, it also accelerates your losses when unsuccessful.

 - What is Bitcoin Trading?